 The appropriate checks depend on the role and the employer’s legal and risk requirements.

-Does every employee need a police check?
+Does every employee need a Nationally Coordinated Criminal History Check?

 No. Employers should determine whether a criminal-history check is relevant, proportionate or legally required for the position.